austinkline/transaction-scheduler/README.md

 ```

 In the above example, a hypothetical game which lets you bet on the outcome of a cointoss, then force its result if you do not win.
-With deferred execution, the Coinflip game could schedule the actual toss to happen in a separate transaction.
+With transaction scheduling, the Coinflip game could schedule the actual toss to happen in a separate transaction.
 By taking this approach,
 the CoinFlip game can prevent the previous example entirely.
 It might look something like the following:

 ```cadence